 What is Executive Life Coaching?

 Helping clients achieve success in their professional and personal lives.
-I love working with pastors who want to see their ministry grow and their life make a difference for eternity.
+I love working with pastors who want to see their ministry grow and their lives make a difference for eternity.
 My goal is to help pastors and churches define and reach their goals.

 In today’s stressful environments it can be easy to play it safe, in ministry, and in life.
 The problem is, “playing it safe” rarely moves you forward or helps you reach your goals.
 By defining your circumstances and understanding your organizational structure, we will develop a structured system and goals to move you forward, professionally and personally.